ctomko3/DataScience_Portfolio/README.md

 # Cameron Tomko's Data Science Project Portfolio
-Repository containing a portfolio of data science projects I have completed individually or contributed to while on a team.
+Repository containing a portfolio of data science and analysis projects I have completed individually or contributed to while on a team.
 The portfolio is presented in Jupyter notebooks, R markdown, SQL files, and final presentations, posters, and reports.
-Please us ethe folder directory to browse the contents of the repository.
+Please use the folder directory to browse the contents of the repository.

 ## Contents
 - ### Machine Learning Projects